SnirYadid/Linkedin-smart-invitation-Automation/README.md

-# Linkedin smart invite automation
+# Linkedin smart invitation automation
 The program sends requests automatically in a smart way. <br/>
 The type of people who approve requests in the highest percentages are recruiters. <br/>
 LinkedIn offers those who reach more than 500 connections more options, so you should reach the threshold as soon as possible. <br/>